 First performance: 11th December 1987

 Fandabidosi!
-Lyn Paul joined Janette and Ian Tough (alias the Krankies) in the pantomime Aladdin.
+Lyn Paul joined Janette and Ian Tough (alias The Krankies) in the pantomime Aladdin.
 Comedian Willie Ross, formerly one half of the duo Lambert and Ross, played the part of the Chinese Policeman.
 The show was produced by Peter Elliott.

 Lyn Paul had appeared previously at the Sunderland Empire in May 1971 as a member of the New Seekers.

+Pictured right: Lyn Paul as Aladdin, outside the Sunderland Empire.
 Photo courtesy of the Sunderland Echo.

 Grand Theatre, Wolverhampton